I CAN’T KEEP STILL

 The music video for SMOKE by DAPAYK & PADBERG is inspired by a night drive past the Leuna industrial area in East Germany.
 The video is a hybrid of photography and film and captures the feeling of driving by.

 I have worked with Eva Padberg as a model umpteen times.
-For her music project, which she started together with her husband Niklas Worgt aka Dapayk, I shot also this record cover image.
+For her music project Dapayk & Padberg, which she started together with her husband Niklas, I shot also record cover sleeve images.

 Der subjektive Mann